10 Things Places You Need To Visit When Camping In Anglesey

 ituatedon the north coast of Anglesey and part-owned by the National Trust, it is the most northerly village in Wales.

-I’d say the pros of camping are the freedom and fresh air of being outside, and not being tied down to meal times.
-You can come and go as you please. its great time to reconnect with the family and helps you to really switch off.
+I’d say the pros of camping are the freedom and fresh air of being outside, and not being tied down to mealtimes.
+You can come and go as you please.
+It’s an excellent time to reconnect with the family and helps you to switch off.

 The cons of camping are most definitely the great British Weather, as it’s often windy and rainy throughout the summer months and can be quite cold too if the weather is not kind and the lack of a comfortable bed!